 Example.
-In 1999, you sign a 10-year lease and immediately pay your rent for the first 3 years.
-Even though you paid the rent for 1999, 2000, and 2001, you can deduct only the rent for 1999 on your current tax return.
-You can deduct on your 2000 and 2001 tax returns the rent for those years.
+In 2000, you sign a 10-year lease and immediately pay your rent for the first 3 years.
+Even though you paid the rent for 2000, 2001, and 2002, you can deduct only the rent for 2000 on your current tax return.
+You can deduct on your 2001 and 2002 tax returns the rent for those years.

-Contested liabilities.
+Contested liability.
 Under the cash method, you can deduct a contested liability only in the year you pay the liability.
 Under an accrual method, you can deduct contested liabilities, such as taxes (except foreign or U.S. possession income, war profits, and excess profits taxes), in the tax year you pay the liability (or transfer money or other property to satisfy the obligation) or in the tax year you settle the contest.
 However, to take the deduction in the year of payment or transfer, you must meet certain conditions.
 See Contested Liability in Publication 538 for more information.

-Related persons.
+Related person.
 Under an accrual method of accounting, you generally deduct expenses when you incur them, even if you have not paid them.
-However, if you and the person you owe are related persons and the person you owe uses the cash method of accounting, you must pay the expense before you can deduct it.
+However, if you and the person you owe are related and the person uses the cash method of accounting, you must pay the expense before you can deduct it.
 The deduction by an accrual method payer is allowed when the corresponding amount is includible in income by the related cash method payee.
 See Related Persons in Publication 538.